techlahoma/board_meetings/2019/attachments/05_content_creation.md

     countdowns or messages to the presenter on that TV.
 * OKC A/V Volunteer Management
 * OKC Stream Team
+  * Kimberly signed up for Nightbot account to assist in announcements and moderation of Twitch Channel.
+Can add other users as Manager once they have linked their Twitch ID to Nightbot account and generate Nightbot userID.
 * Project 3810 Streaming
 * Tulsa Stream Team
 * Twitch Channel Management
+  * Kenneth-SC4L entered a list of Commands for Nightbot to be used within Twitch Channel to streamline moderator announcements !ask !github !help !list !meetup !prime !rq !slack !support !Techlahoma !ty !who !yt
+  * Kenneth-SC4L made subscriber (18px 36px 72px) icons for Twitch Channel, need testing with dark background and Pull Request accepted after passing check.
 * Twitch Highlighting
 * YouTube Channel Management
+  * Kimberly updated the YT videos in bulk to change from Gaming Category to Science & Technology Category